Close

 Forum Moderators

 You can also find out about support groups on our website.
-These offer a safe place where you can talk openly about your OCD and support and encourage other people too.
+These offer a safe place where you can talk openly about OCD and support other people too.
 Our information about UK-based groups can be found here:

 Forum Moderators